splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/4-activities.md

 Your program should:

 - Draw the player character to the center of the screen (just a square for now!)
-- Draw a NPC to the screen somewhere away from the character (just a circle for now!)
+- Draw a NPC to the screen somewhere away from the character (just a triangle for now!)
 - Allow the player to move their character around the screen with WASD
   - Don't let the character leave the edges of the screen
 - Perform a series of collision checks:
   - First, see if anything is within a relatively large circle of the player
   - If that succeeds, then check a smaller circle that still fits the player inside comfortably
   - Finally, if that succeeds, check to see if something is actually colliding with our character
-  - Delete the NPC for now if the player character collides with them
+  - Don't Draw the NPC anymore for now if the player character ever collides with them

+Functions you should have:

+- Render - Performs the drawing of the characters
+- Tick - Performs movement and collision logic
+- CollisionRadius - Takes two points and a radius and checks if the second point is in a circle around the first point of distance radius